-- 1. The system that governs the appeal process in cases involving promotion and tenure recommendations is based on the following points: - a.
+- 4. Minority reports, unless the appellant alleges that violations of ethics or academic freedom have occurred, are not subject to appeal. - G. The Nature of Promotion or Tenure Appeals: - 1.
+The system that governs the appeal process in cases involving promotion and tenure recommendations is based on the following points: - a.
 The DFSC/SFSC, CFSC, Provost, and Faculty Review Committee (FRC) may each formulate recommendations regarding promotion and tenure.
 Only the President, as designated by the Board of Trustees, has the authority to render a University decision. - b.
-A faculty member may request that the FRC formulate its additional recommendation if a negative recommendation has been forwarded by the DFSC/SFSC or CFSC, or a negative report has been received from the Chair/Director or Dean. - c.
-All recommendations (DFSC/SFSC, CFSC, Provost, and FRC) are forwarded to the President for consideration, along with any report(s) from the Chair/Director and/or Dean, and any minority report(s) from member(s) of the DFSC/SFSC and/or CFSC. - 2.
+A faculty member may request that the FRC formulate its additional recommendation if a negative recommendation has been forwarded by the DFSC/SFSC or CFSC. - c.
+All recommendations (DFSC/SFSC, CFSC, Provost, and FRC) are forwarded to the President for consideration. - 2.
 If a faculty member wishes to request an appeal of a negative recommendation by the DFSC/SFSC or CFSC with respect to promotion or tenure, he/she may direct the request to the FRC.
 The faculty member should refer to the Academic Freedom, Ethics and Grievance Committee (AFEGC) any allegations of violation that fall within that committee's jurisdiction. - 3.
-The faculty member shall notify the FRC Chairperson in writing of an intention to appeal any promotion or tenure recommendation, within five (5) business days (days when University offices are open to the public) of the date that the faculty member received official notification of the CFSC recommendation.
-An appeal of a DFSC/SFSC recommendation cannot be made until after the CFSC has completed its recommendation.
-The FRC Chairperson shall respond to the appellant within five (5) business days following the receipt of a written intent to request additional review.
+If the FRC believes that the basis of the appeal is an academic freedom or ethics violation question, the FRC may suspend its proceedings until it receives the report from the AFEGC.
+However, if the FRC does not receive a report from the AFEGC in time to fulfill the reporting obligation according to the calendar (see Appendix 1.B) the FRC shall forward an interim report.
+Likewise it may address itself to other issues raised in its own review and issue an interim report. - 4.
+Upon completion of AFEGC hearings, if any, reports of the AFEGC, in addition to being processed as outlined in the procedures of the AFEGC, shall also immediately be forwarded to the FRC and shall become a permanent part of the FRC report.
+If, in the judgment of the AFEGC, a violation of academic freedom has occurred, the FRC must decide whether the violation significantly contributed to the decision to deny promotion or tenure.
+The FRC shall then complete its deliberations and forward its complete report and recommendation.